AI

 with the list it might transfer you to a real person or if you

-just keep quite it'll probably do the same. |
+just keep quiet it'll probably do the same. |

 The main reason for penning